drivendataorg/zamba/docs/docs/quickstart.md

 $ zamba train --data-dir example_vids/ --labels example_labels.csv
 ```

 The labels file must have columns for both filepath and label.
-The filepath column should relative to the `data-dir` provided.
+The filepath column should be either full paths or paths relative to the `data-dir`.
 Optionally, there can also be columns for `split` (`train`, `val`, or `holdout`) and `site`.
 Let's print the example labels:

 ```console
 $ cat example_labels.csv